desireedesario/project_four/readme.md

 # dojoBooks

-Our project aims to connect  students to tech mentors.
+This project is a tool for compaines to track epenses/burn rate.

 If you fork this repo, you must run `npm install` in order for the app to function properly.